feeblejs/feeble/README.md

 It introduce a `model` concept, which contains your specify domain actions, reducer, effects and selectors.
 This make you struct your application elegant.

-If you are familiar with React/Redux/redux-saga, you'll like Tuku :see_no_evil:.
+If you are familiar with React/Redux/redux-saga, you'll love Tuku :see_no_evil:.

 ## Basic Usage